February 2018: CytoSpec 2.00.05 has finally been released and is now available for download.

 What is CytoSpec?

-The multivariate imaging software package CytoSpec represents a novel approach for creating pseudo-color displays of hyperspectral imaging data via statistical methods that utilize the entire spectral information.
+The multivariate imaging software package CytoSpec represents a novel approach for creating pseudo-color displays of hyperspectral imaging data via statistical methods that utilize the entire spectral and spatial (image) information.
 It is laid out and optimized to work on 3-dimensional hyperspectral data sets from infrared (IR) or Raman spectroscopic imaging experiments.
 Native data formats from various instrument manufacturers can be analyzed.